Consulting services and MEDDIC

 • Spend time upfront to understand the attendees and what is important to the different stakeholders.

-If it is a completely new customer, you will have a long way to go, but even for an existing customer with master terms in place, completing the paperwork for a services sale can take much longer that a product sale.
+If it is a completely new customer, you will have a long way to go, but even for an existing customer with master terms in place, completing the paperwork for a services sale can take much longer than a product sale.

 Tip - it's never too early to start: